JGCRI/gcam-doc/energy.md

 GCAM disaggregates the building sector into residential and commercial sectors and models three aggregate services (heating, cooling, and other).
 Within each region, each type of building and each service starts with a different mix of fuels supplying energy (see Figure below).
 The future evolution of building energy use is shaped by changes in (1) floorspace, (2) the level of building service per unit of floorspace, and (3) fuel and technology choices by consumers.
 Floorspace depends on population, income, and exogenously specified satiation levels.
 The level of building service demands per unit of floorspace depend on climate, building shell conductivity, income, and satiation levels.

 <img src="gcam-figs/building_energy_2010.png" width="750" height="450" /><br/>
-Per-capita Residential and Commercial Energy Use in 2010 {: .fig}
+**Historical Per-capita Residential and Commercial Energy Use in 2010 (fron GCAM 5.1.2 calibration)** {: .fig}

 The approach used in the buildings sector is documented in [Clarke et al. 2018](energy.html#clarke2018), which has a focus on heating and cooling service and energy demands.
 The following section summarizes the functional forms linking regional socioeconomic conditions, exogenous assumptions about the buildings sector (e.g., technology characteristics), and endogenous factors (e.g., energy prices).